AztecProtocol/aztec-v1-specification/README.md

 }
 ```

-The purpose of this method is to ultimately emit a new event `UpdateNoteMetaData(noteOwner, noteHash, metaData)` with updated `metaData`.The `metaData` is the updated `metaData` which contains the IES encrypted  viewing keys for all parties that are to be granted note view access.
+The purpose of this method is to ultimately emit a new event `UpdateNoteMetaData(noteOwner, noteHash, metaData)` with updated `metaData`.The `metaData` is the updated `metaData` which contains the encrypted  viewing keys for all parties that are to be granted note view access.

 #### Permissioning
 The permissioning of this function is of critical importance - as being able to call this function allows note view access to be given to an arbitrary address.
 To this end, there is a `require()` statement which enforces that one of the two valid groups of users are calling this function.
 It will revert if not.